communote-github-user/psyphant.github.io/doc/user_functions_write_notes.md

 _Abbildung "Address certain groups of users"_

 The standard configuration limits @@-mentions to 100 users.
 If one of the groups represents more than 100 users, the @@-function can not be used and the message won't be sent.
 You will receive an appropriate error message in that case.
-The limit which is configurable is helpful for larger companys to avoid excessive email traffic.
+The limit which is configurable is helpful for larger companies to avoid excessive email traffic.

 ### 2.1.1.5 Links